core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'kid' and 'kid context' parameters of the COSE object are used as defined in {{sec-cose-object-kid}} of this document.

-* The external_aad defined in {{sec-cose-object-ext-aad}} of this document is used for the encryption process.
+* The external_aad defined in {{sec-cose-object-ext-aad}} of this document is used for the encryption and decryption process.

 * The Pairwise Sender/Recipient Keys used as Sender/Recipient keys are derived as defined in {{sec-derivation-pairwise}} of this document.